-Chris Brown, Krista Santiago Relationship Reportedly In Turmoil Over Karrueche Tran Reunion Comments [Rumor]
+Chris Brown, Krista Santiago Relationship In Turmoil Over Karrueche Tran Reunion Comments [Rumor]

 If Chris Brown is still deeply in love with Karrueche Tran, as claimed by Oxygen, it’s unclear what his actual intentions are of wanting to stay with Krista, since the source already mentions that buying the model a pair of designer heels was quick to end the conversation regarding Chris’ ex-girlfriend.

-Earlier this month, it was claimed that Brown had established quite the connection with Santiago, having built up a deep enough connection to already hand her over the keys to his multi-million dollar house in Los Angeles.
+Earlier this month, it was claimed that Brown had established quite the connection with Santiago, having built up a deep enough connection to already had her over the keys to his multi-million dollar house in Los Angeles.

 The “Forever” singer has been spoiling Krista with all sorts of gifts since the couple first started dating, and while she may have been curious to know why Brown was publicly making it known he still had feelings for Karrueche, the endless gifts always seemed to overshadow the discussion of where the twosome stand with one another.